bpamos/tf-aws-redis-enterprise-cluster/README.md

 * Prometheus and Grafana node configured for advanced monitoring
 * DNS (NS and A records for Redis Enterprise nodes)
 * Create and Join Redis Enterprise cluster
-    * cluster creation options: redis on ram, redis on flash, and or rack zone awarness
+    * cluster creation options: redis on ram, redis on flash, and or rack zone awareness

 ### !!!!
 Requirements !!!
 * Redis Enterprise Software (**Ubuntu 18.04**)